project-bitmark/opentimestamps-client/README.md

 * Python3

-While OpenTimestamps can *create* timestamps without a local Bitcoin node, to *verify* timestamps you need a local Bitcoin Core node (a pruned node is fine).
+While OpenTimestamps can *create* timestamps without a local Bitmark node, to *verify* timestamps you need a local Bitmark Core node (a pruned node is fine).

 ## Installation